 Pakistan’s Petrol Price An Analysis Of Market

-OPEC petroleum price has come down since DEC 2023.
+OPEC petroleum price has come down since Jan 2024.
 In Pakistan, petrol prices have risen by more than 19% during the same period.
 As a result of fluctuating forex and a plethora of duties, petroleum prices are high.

 The petroleum levy has already reached the IMF limit.
 Therefore, the government didn’t have to increase prices.
 However, if the PKR continues to lose value and crude oil prices increase in global markets, we may see a price increase.